 Qualification specific requirements

-- completed the Postgraduate Certificate in Antarctic Studies or
+- either qualified for a Postgraduate Certificate in Antarctic Studies* or

 Qualification structure and duration

-- courses listed in the schedule for the award of the Postgraduate Certificate in Antarctic Studies
+- all courses required for the Postgraduate Certificate in Antarctic Studies

 How to apply